ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 !!! note

-    Rules and templates for displaying content on the website are determined at the developer level.
+    Rules and templates for displaying content on the website are determined by your integration partner.
     That is why content of a new content type that you create may not always display correctly or may cause errors.
-    It's always best to discuss adding new content types with the administrator of your website, to make sure whether they need to add it to the configuration.
+    It's always best to discuss adding new content types with your integration partner, to make sure whether they need to add it to the configuration.

 !!! caution "Deleting content types"